dive4pyro/2D-Fermionic-MBL/README.md

 Basically, the code can be broken down into a few main parts:

-1. Setting up the overal parameters and optimization process (2dMBL.py, hamiltonian.py)
+1. Setting up the overall parameters and optimization process (2dMBL.py, hamiltonian.py)
 2. Setting the ansatz/unitiaries, enforcing particle number conservation via block diagonal matrices (ansatz.py)
 3. the trace_calculation function (contraction.py)
-4. looping over the sites (and then Hamiltonian terms, on each site) to set up all of the trace terms in the figure of merit.
+4. looping over the sites and Hamiltonian terms to set up all of the trace terms in the figure of merit.
 (FOM_terms.py)
 5. expm_taylor.py contains code that implements a matrix exponential for Pytorch (a workaround since there's no torch.expm.
-I didn't write this myself; found it one someone's github page)
+I didn't write this myself; found it one someone's github)

 ## Some comments about Python: